Frogtek/developing-site/README.md

     - tag1
     - tag2
     ---
-    This is my first post.
+    This is the excerpt of my first post.

     I can use [Markdown](https://daringfireball.net/projects/markdown)